 In Wyoming, there are a few exceptions where landlords can ask specific questions.

 - Family Status: If more than one family unit lives on the property, landlords can ask questions about children.

 - Senior Living Community: If the property owner is looking for applicants for a senior living community, they can ask about the individual’s age .

 - Private Club: If a private club on the property does not allow public access, preferential treatment can be issued to certain applicants per 42 US Code § 3607.

-- State Sex Offender Registry: Wyoming landlords can access the State Sex Offender Registry to be aware of any registered sex offenders applying as tenants.
+- Sex Offender Registry: landlords can access the State Sex Offender Registry to be aware of any registered sex offenders applying as tenants.

-- State Fair Housing Laws: Wyoming landlords must adhere to the state’s Fair Housing laws, which prohibit discrimination based on race, color, religion, sex, national origin, disability, familial status, or source of income.
+- Fair Housing Laws: landlords must adhere to the state’s Fair Housing laws, which prohibit discrimination based on race, color, religion, sex, national origin, disability, familial status, or source of income.